-Northern lights Dalvík tonight
+Northern lights in Dalvík tonight

 7-day outlook for Dalvík